 It’s easy to make this adorable veggie platter for your next football party!
 Made with fresh veggies in the shape of a football.

 Honestly, it’s getting super expensive to buy a pre-made vegetable tray at the grocery store!
-I still think there’s nothing wrong with buying a fresh veggie tray when you’re short on time, but I think most of us can agree the price for a good vegetable platter are getting a little offensive!
-When my beloved Kansas City Chiefs got to the AFC Championships, I decided I wanted to make a football veggie tray.
-I took my charcuterie skills and decided to arrange raw veggies in a football shape for our game day spread!
+I still think there’s nothing wrong with purchasing a fresh veggie tray when you’re short on time, but I think most of us can agree the price for a good vegetable platter is getting a little offensive!
+When my beloved Kansas City Chiefs reached the AFC Championship, I decided to make a football-themed veggie tray.
+So, I used my charcuterie skills to arrange raw veggies into a football shape for our game day spread!

 a photo of a football veggie tray

-I was so happy with how this stylish Superbowl tray turned out!
+I was so happy with how this stylish Super Bowl tray turned out!
 This easy veggie tray took me about 25 minutes to assemble.
 If you recruit someone to help you with chopping, it could certainly be done in 15-20 minutes!
-It made me feel good to know that I was contributing healthy food to our snack spread, and the veggies paired so well with this Jalapeno Lime Ranch Dip!
+It made me feel good to know I was contributing healthy food to our game-day appetizer spread, and the veggies paired so well with small bowls of healthy dips like Jalapeno Lime Ranch Dip and Veggie Cream Cheese spread!

 You will need a large platter or serving tray to make this crudité platter! actually used a rimmed sheet pan, which I lined with aluminum foil for easy cleanup.